 A new type of literature

 The Gospels were a new kind of literature when they first appeared.
-When they made their appearance, the four Gospels were known simply as “The Gospel”, as there was only one Gospel as far as the early Christians were concerned, i.e. “…the gospel of God, (Which he had promised afore by his prophets in the holy scriptures,) Concerning his Son Jesus Christ our Lord” (Rom 1:1-3), and variously recorded “according to Matthew”, “according to Mark” etc.
+When they made their appearance, the four Gospels were known simply as “The Gospel”, as there was only one Gospel as far as the early Christians were concerned, i.e. “…the gospel of God, which he promised beforehand by his prophets in the holy scriptures, the gospel concerning his Son” (Rom 1:1-3 NRSV), and variously designated “according to Matthew”, “according to Mark” etc.

 The Gospels are neither objective linear histories where one event follows another in literal accuracy, nor biographies, as we understand these concepts; yet they are historical and real (Lk 1:1-4) and biographical, and were written to elicit a response from their readers.
 Instead, the gospels as “The Gospel”, proclaim the coming of the Kingdom of God in the person of Jesus Christ, and that forgiveness of sin and eternal life for all believers have been secured by his death on the cross.
 They focus on the last year(s) of Jesus’ life and then his death, burial, resurrection, and ascension.
 Much of their content consists of his teaching, sermons, and miracles; indeed, the Gospels themselves might be seen to be sermonic.
 This style of writing would have been familiar to readers in the ancient world as lives of various political and military leaders, philosophers, and national histories etc. were written, often urging their readers to emulate the examples and ideals of those about whom they write; and yet they were very different because of their subject matter.